jayblanc/mbyte/README.md

 ## Project presentation

-mbyte project is a clone of Google Drive.
+M[iage].Byte project is a clone of Google Drive.
 It is designed to understand component-based architecture and how to build a scalable application.
 In the final version, any user that creates an account on the system should gain access to a dedicated instance of the application.
 In the end, you'll have to individually work on a feature that will be integrated to the main project.